Gordon999/Pi_5B_LCD_MP3_Player/README.md

 ![schematic](photo001.jpg)

-At boot it will look for mp3 tracks in '/home/pi/Music', and/or on a USB stick with the format /Artist/Album/Tracks
+At boot it will look for mp3 tracks in '/home/pi/Music/artist name/album_name/tracks', and/or on a USB stick, under /media/pi/usb_stick_name/artist name/album_name/tracks

 To install copy 5B_LCD_MP3_player.py to /home/pi